wintercounter/mhy/docs/README.md

 I'm using Webpack's logo to build an `M` shape from multiple blocks.
 I'd like to thank you for their great logo.

 I also would like to thank to every developer's hard work which I'm using as dependency.
-It would be really hard to collect all those people, but in case you find your work in our `package.json`, please feel free to create a pull request and add your logo here (128x128):
+It would be really hard to collect all those people, but in case you find your work in our `package.json`, please feel free to create a pull request and add your logo here (128x128, circle preferred):

 [![wintercounter](.gitbook/assets/contributors/wintercounter.png)](https://github.com/wintercounter)
 [![Andy1210](.gitbook/assets/contributors/andy1210.png)](http://andy1210.com)